haodong404/picture_box/README.md

 #### A ***simple***, ***fast*** and ***easy*** web server for processing and storing images.

 When you upload an image file, the application will process it according to your configuration.
-It only supports converting some image formats to webp files.
+It only supports converting some specific images formats to webp files.

-#### Supported image format:
+##### Supported image format:

 * PNG
 * JPEG